 Grant Title: Worship in Pink

-The Worship in Pink initiative will be presented to area church leaders as a way to open the lines of communication about breast health, promote breast cancer education, and celebrate the lives of those who have fought breast cancer.
+The Worship in Pink initiative will be presented to area faith-based leaders as a way to open the lines of communication about breast health, promote breast cancer education, and celebrate the lives of those who have fought against breast cancer.
 With their participation, individual Worship in Pink events will be scheduled for each faith-based organization tailored to meet their own community’s needs.
-McLean County Health Department will be specifically targeting churches in rural and minority communities who have lower rates of breast health education and mammography.
-Cost-free transportation to and from medical breast health appointments will be provided to program participants in need.
-The program will be evaluated with surveys of church members and congregation leaders.
+McLean County Health Department will be specifically targeting faith-based organizations in rural and minority communities who have lower rates of breast health education and mammography.
+The program will be evaluated with surveys of congregation members and leaders.
 Through Worship in Pink, breast cancer education will spread to more than 500 McLean County residents, increasing the rates of women receiving mammograms and mitigating the deadly prognosis of breast cancer for patients.

 Grant Title: Mammogram Mondays